Fed nominees near finish line in Senate confirmation

 The Senate is scheduled to hold a final confirmation vote on Tuesday at 2:15 pm ET (1815 GMT) on Brainard, a current Fed governor.
 Eight Republicans joined Democrats in voting 54-40 Monday to end debate on Brainard's nomination.

-A motion to limit the time for floor debate and start the clock toward a confirmation vote for a second Fed nominee, Michigan State University's Lisa Cook, was also expected on Tuesday and could be followed by a procedural vote later in the day.
+The Senate was also poised to move toward a confirmation vote for a second Fed nominee, Michigan State University's Lisa Cook.
+A motion to limit the time for floor debate was expected on Tuesday, with Democrats ready to hold an immediate vote on the motion unless Republicans agreed to it.

 The Senate is also expected to schedule confirmation votes this week for Fed Chair Jerome Powell, renominated to his current position, and Davidson College dean of faculty Philip Jefferson, nominated to a vacant seat on the Board.
 Both are expected to win bipartisan support.